Here are a few good travel trips and reminders for our Rivers & Dzongs of Bhutan trip.

 5. The dogs and cats are adorable, but please don’t pet them.
 Most dogs don’t have owners and are “community dogs” that live in a particular neighborhood.
 They generally sleep during the day and are up barking all night, especially in Thimphu.
 If you’re a light sleeper then it’s a good idea to bring ear plugs in case dogs are barking outside your room.

 6. Power adapters are inexpensive and readily available at hardware stores in Thimphu.
-I have plenty of extras so just ask if you want to borrow one for the trip.
+You can also purchase one ahead of time on Amazon.

 7. Photographs are not allowed inside monasteries.
 A good rule of thumb is that if you need to take your shoes off then you can’t take photos.
 At most monasteries you can put your camera in your pocket, but at Taktsang (Tiger’s Nest) you’ll be required to leave your camera at the entrance.

-8. Wifi is typically available each night.
+8. Wifi is generally available at the hotels.
 It’s slower and less reliable than you’re probably used to.
+At times the internet can go down for a day or two.

 10. At some point you will probably get shopping fever.
 There are so many beautiful statues, paintings, textiles, etc and you will most likely fall in love with some piece of art along the way.
 If you like to shop, then you’ll LOVE Bhutan and you should probably bring plenty of shopping money.
 We will make a visit to the handicraft school in Thimphu and I would recommend waiting until then before purchasing any items.
 At the handicraft school you’ll gain a wonderful appreciation for the artwork and have an opportunity to support the students by buying their work.